Peter Schmidl

-Peter Schmidl (born 10 January 1941) is an Austrian clarinetist.
+Peter Schmidl (10 January 1941 – 1 February 2025) was an Austrian clarinetist.

+Life and career

-Schmidl was born in Olomouc, Protectorate of Bohemia and Moravia, and studied clarinet with Rudolf Jettel at the University of Music and Performing Arts, Vienna.
+Schmidl was born in Olomouc, Protectorate of Bohemia and Moravia on 10 January 1941.
+He studied clarinet with Rudolf Jettel at the University of Music and Performing Arts, Vienna.
 He was the principal clarinetist of the Vienna Philharmonic Orchestra.
 He has played with the MDR Orchestra, the Salzburg Mozarteum Orchestra, and the Tokyo New Philharmonia.
-He has taught at the University of Music and Performing Arts, Vienna since 1967.
+He taught at the University of Music and Performing Arts, Vienna since 1967.
+Among his students are several internationally renowned clarinetists, including Johann Hindler, Leonhard Kubizek, Ernst Ottensamer, Daniel Ottensamer, Ferdinand Steiner, and Wenzel Fuchs.
+Schmidl died on 1 February 2025, at the age of 84.